 For more than two decades, the EB-5 investor visa program has benefitted U.S.-based businesses as well as international investors.
 It’s created tens of thousands of jobs here in the United States.
 It’s also been criticized for a number of reasons.
 Congressional authorization for the EB-5 program is scheduled to expire in 2016 at the end of the fiscal year on September 30.
 Hopefully, Congress will act to protect and strengthen the EB-5 program and safeguard its ongoing success.

-With the September 30 deadline rapidly approaching, international investors who would like to learn more about the EB-5 investor visa program and about the variety of investment opportunities in the United States may want to speak right away with an experienced Ohio immigration attorney.
+With the September 30 deadline rapidly approaching, international investors who would like to learn more about the EB-5 investor visa program and about the variety of investment opportunities in the United States may want to speak right away with our experienced Ohio EB-5 investor visa lawyers.
 Congress will almost certainly renew the EB-5 program this year, but the lawmakers will also almost certainly make some important changes.
 The $500,000 minimum investment level may increase, the definition of a Targeted Employment Area will likely change, and there will almost certainly be new requirements for participating investors.

 Business groups including the U.S. Chamber of Commerce, the Real Estate Roundtable, the American Immigration Lawyers Association, and others have joined in a coalition urging Congress to renew – permanently – the often-controversial EB-5 investor visa program before it expires in September.
 In July, the coalition called on lawmakers to renew the EB-5 investor visa program with additional security measures, adjustments to the controversial investment incentives, and streamlined processing of visa requests.